PyVRP/PyVRP/pyvrp/cpp/README.md

 `pyvrp.educate` after installation (and so on for the other folders).

 We use `pybind11` to generate the Python bindings for the C++ codebase.
-These bindings are generated in the source files of each object that we want to expose to Python.
+These bindings are generated in the `X_bindings.cpp` source files of each object `X` that we want to expose to Python.